2023 Best Criminal Justice & Corrections Schools in Virginia

 After completing their degree, criminal justice graduates from Radford carry an average student debtload of $24,714.
 The average monthly payment of a loan this size is about $191, assuming that the borrower is on a 10-year repayment plan.

-Roanoke College came in at #6 in this year’s edition of the Best Criminal Justice & Corrections Schools in Virginia ranking.
-Located in the midsize suburb of Salem, Roanoke is a private not-for-profit school with a small student population.
+With a ranking of #6, Roanoke College did quite well on this year’s best schools for criminal justice and corrections students.
+Located in the medium-sized suburb of Salem, Roanoke is a private not-for-profit school with a small student population.

 On average, criminal justice graduates from Roanoke take out $27,000 in student loans while working on their degree.

 With a ranking of #7, Liberty University did quite well on this year’s best schools for criminal justice and corrections students.
-Liberty University is a fairly large private not-for-profit school located in the city of Lynchburg.
+Liberty University is a very large private not-for-profit school located in the small city of Lynchburg.

 The average amount in student loans that criminal justice majors at Liberty University take out is $30,217.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $318.

-Read full report on Criminal Justice & Corrections at Liberty University
+Full Criminal Justice & Corrections at Liberty University Report

-With a ranking of #8, Virginia Wesleyan University did quite well on this year’s best schools for criminal justice and corrections students.
-VWU is a small private not-for-profit school located in the city of Virginia Beach.
+Virginia Wesleyan University did quite well in this year’s ranking of the best schools for criminal justice and corrections students.
+It came in at #8 on the list.
+VWU is a small private not-for-profit school located in the large city of Virginia Beach.

 The average amount in student loans that criminal justice majors at VWU take out is $27,000.